Seabeck Haiku Getaway 2024 Schedule

 1:00 p.m.
 2024 Porad Awards announced by contest coordinator Angela Terry,

-judged by Alan S. Bridges, with music by to be announced
+judged by Alan S. Bridges, with piano improvisation by Terry Ann Carter

 1:30 p.m.
 Group Photo (plus individuals/small groups)

 1:45 p.m.
-Commencement Bay Haiku: “A New Song: Haiku Walk and Reading”
+Commencement Bay Haiku: “A New Song: Haiku Walk and Reading,” led by Alan Harvey

 A walk in the woods toward the historic Seabeck cemetery, featuring eight stations with haiku read by Commencement Bay Haiku members.
 We will explore changing seasons, the time of day, wind and weather, and staying in the moment to promote individual reflection.
 We will provide written prompts for each theme to stimulate your own creativity.